arkovia/acts/constitution-act.md

 #### Segment 3: Published for voting
 - At this stage, no more changes can be made to the legislation, and voting begins.
 - Voting lasts a minimum of one week.
-- Voting lasts a maximum of 2 months before results are hardened.
+- Voting lasts a maximum of 2 months before results are finalised.
 - If the votes approval rating is above `50%+` after one week, it is legally valid.
 - Any further voting between the minimum and maximum dates follows the Anti-flicker system